drecuk/JavaQuadtreeAgentFlocking/README.md

 - Quadtree agent interaction
 - Hierarchical object-oriented code for polymorphic behaviour
 - Flocking implementation tested on quadtree interaction for large scale simulation

+## ACKNOWLEDGEMENTS
+“This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme ( ERC funded project No. 670518 LOST FRONTIERS)”